kellyjonbrazil/jc/docs/parsers/stat_s.md

       "rdev":                     integer,
       "block_size":               integer,
       "unix_flags":               string,

-      "_jc_meta":                            # This object only exists if using -qq or ignore_exceptions=True {
+      # Below object only exists if using -qq or ignore_exceptions=True

+      "_jc_meta":
+        {
-          "success":              boolean,   # true if successfully parsed, false if error "error":                string,    # exists if "success" is false "line":                 string     # exists if "success" is false }
+          "success":              boolean,   # false if error parsing "error":                string,    # exists if "success" is false "line":                 string     # exists if "success" is false }